 In this section of our blog, we will explore the question, “What does it mean to know God?”

 - A lot of people have had some exposure to Christian beliefs through Sunday school attendance, summer Daily Vacation Bible school, a Bible camp, or occasional church attendance when they were young.
 Those same people believe that God exists.
-As a result, many people know ideas about God and Jesus, but comparatively few know him.
+As a result, many people know ideas about God and Jesus, but comparatively few know him personally.

 - You might know a lot about your country’s leader, but how many of you know him or her personally?
-In fact, how many people respect and love that leader personally?
+In fact, how many people respect AND love that leader personally?
 I assume that the answer is “very few.”